greasemonkey/greasemonkey/doc/Messages.md

 * `errors` A (possibly empty) list of string error messages.
 * `progress` A number, 0.0 to 1.0, representing the completion so far.

-# UserScriptChanged
-Sent by: `bg/user-script-registry.js`

-Sent when some value (like enabled state) of a script is changed.
-Data:

-* `details` Updated script's current.
-* `parsedDetails` Updated script's original parsed details.

-# UserScriptGet
-Sent by: `content/edit-user-script.js`

-Data:

-* `uuid` The UUID of an installed script to fetch.

-Response:

-* `details` The details object from an `EditableUserScript`.

 # UserScriptInstall
 Sent by: `content/install-dialog.js`